Amy-L-Adams/kakariki/SNPCalling_AA.md

 ```
 Yellow_FT3310   715525  0       708453  0.990116
 ```
-I remove it from the popmap and re-run populations without filters:
+I remove it from the popmap and re-run populations without filters (CHECK IF THIS MEANS WITHOUT/WITH THE -P 3):

 ```
 populations -P output_refmap_masked/ -M popmap.txt  --vcf --structure --plink --treemix   -O output_refmap_masked/